sam-eah/nuxtspa-firebase/README.md

 but for now we'll just set up a default project.

 ?
 Please select an option: Use an existing project
 ?
-Select a default Firebase project for this directory: bary-the-app (bary-the-app) i  Using project bary-the-app (bary-the-app)
+Select a default Firebase project for this directory: <your firebase project>
+i  Using project <your firebase project>

 === Hosting Setup